palerdot/hotcold/README.md

 Learn Touch Typing smartly with Hotcold Typing.
 Get instant key glows based on your accuracy.
 Watch live graphs and statistics on your performance as you practice touch typing.

-##### Key Features:
+## Key Features

 - Live Indication of Accuracy using Key Glows
 - Instant graphs on Accuracy
 - Instant graphs on Net Speed, Gross Speed
 - Detailed Key statistics after every key press
 - Auto Pausing
 - Create Custom Course by giving your own text

 ## Chrome App